Taoufik1980/PL-0-compiler/Source files/README.txt

-# PL-0-compiler
+Taoufik Laaroussi
+4/16/2021

-# How to Compile and Execute the Program:
+How to Compile and Execute the Program:

 1. Compile using the following command: "make" (DO NOT include the quotation marks) A file named "a.out" is generated.